dilshankarunarathne/spring-boot-notes/README.md

 During this process, singleton instances of the objects are created and injected as needed during object construction, or immediately after - depending on how dependencies were defined, specifically via setters.
 * Spring maintains the lifecycle of the Beans from start to finish, unless they are scoped not to be.
 Keep in mind, everything we are using are singletons, meaning thread safety is very important.
-* The developer only has access to the Application Context
+* The developer only has access to the Application Context, not the raw Bean Factory.